Anglicanism in Spain: Seville

 Around the time of the Spanish Revolution of 1868, there resided in Seville an English clergyman, the Rev. Lewen Street Tugwell, who may be described as the father of the Episcopal development of Reform in Spain.
 He watched closely the result of the revolution, and witnessed the expression of the Spaniards of their desire for more in the spiritual realm than Rome had to offer.
 An appeal was made to the English public, through the Church papers, and the result was that sufficient money was received to purchase the Church of San Basilio from the Spanish Government.
 This church originally belonged to the Friars of the Order of St. Basil; but that Order had been suppressed, the building had been offered for sale.

 On 11 June 1871, 1,200 persons gathered at the newly-opened Church of San Basilio for the first public service led by the Rev. Francisco Palomares García, one of the founders of the Spanish Reformed Episcopal Church (SREC).
 The service was liturgical and on the lines of Church of England.
 The opening sentences from morning prayer, the general confession and absolution, the Venite, the Litany, the thanksgiving, and a few of the collects had been translated into Spanish.
-This public service was a remarkable scene in Spain's ecclesiastical history, since it was difficult before the declaration of religious liberty in 1868 for foreigners even to hold a service at any seaport for their own countrymen; and for Spaniards to assemble for any religious purpose other than Roman Catholic was an impossibility.
+This public service was a remarkable scene in Spain's ecclesiastical history, since it was difficult before the declaration of religious liberty in 1868 for foreigners even to hold a service at any seaport for their own countrymen; and for Spaniards to assemble for any religious purpose other than Catholic was an impossibility.

 Francisco Palomares was a Catholic chaplain from Requena, Valencia.
 As in common with most Spaniards, he was brought up to believe that Protestantism and infidelity were synonymous terms.
 In 1869, he travelled to England and was struck by the English Sunday Service.
-This led him to study the subject and eventually became acquainted with the Rev. J. A. Aston, then labouring in Kensington.
+This led him to study the subject and eventually became acquainted with the Rev. John Astbury Aston, then labouring in Kensington.
 The latter encouraged Palomares to go back to Spain and "preach the faith which once he destroyed".
 Palomares returned to Spain and had worked at San Basilio since then.